 If you like to read about investing in mutual funds, you will often hear the term management style.
 What does this term mean?
 The management style is really the discipline that the manager employs to manage the fund.
 Different managers have different styles but the mutual fund industry tries really hard to categorize these disciplines.
-Today, there are so many different management styles like Value, Growth, Momentum, Blend, GARP, Relative Value, Top Down, Bottom up, etc.
+Today, there are so many different management styles like Value, Growth, Momentum, Blend, GARP, Relative Value, Top-Down, Bottom-up, etc.

 Frankly, all this talk about management style confuses me and I’m supposed to be the expert.
-The problem is simple – there are no universally agreed definitions as to what each of these categories mean.
+The problem is simple – there are no universally agreed definitions as to what each of these categories means.
 And now our industry has created a term called ‘style drift’.

-Growth versus Value
+Growth versus value

 The two most common disciplines when it comes to management style are growth and value.